» Printable version of our Park Rules

 Management will allow, by pay permit, “watercraft” (fishing boats, canoes, paddleboats, and pontoon boats) to go from Ski Lake to the south lake and vice versa, using the new connecting channel, at no wake speed.
-Jet skis are prohibited as a pleasure craft.
 There are time restrictions governing the new use of the ski lake by the above watercraft.
 The rules and regulations governing this new activity are as follows:

 Club members must obtain a permit and a watercraft registration sticker from the park office, to navigate at